luop0812/HPRC_IntroHPC/_episodes/12-scheduler.md

 ## Queues

 There are usually a number of available queues to use on your HPC.
 Remember: Each cluster has separate queues.
-Right now, we are looking only at the queues on Owens.
-The other clusters have similar queues but they are not the same.
-To see what queues are available, you can use the command `qstat -Q`.
-You do not have to specify a queue for most jobs.
+However, at TAMU HPRC, we don't specify a queue unless our job need special queue.
+The scheduler will route a job to a queue fits the job's specifications.

-Your job will be routed to the appropriate queue based on node and walltime request.
+Special queues include xlarge, gpu, and vnc etc. To use a special queue, you need to add `#SBATCH --partition=[queuename]`.

 > ## Submitting resource requests